 Advantages and Disadvantages of Hedged High Yield Bond ETFs

 The primary advantage of hedged high yield bonds funds is that they can reduce the impact of rising bond yields, allowing investors to earn attractive yields without having to worry about the likelihood that Treasury yields will rise.
-At the very least, this should dampen volatility compared to a traditional high-yield bond fund, and in a best-case scenario, it made lead to a modest performance advantage.
+At the very least, this should dampen volatility compared to a traditional high-yield bond fund and in a best-case scenario, it may lead to a modest performance advantage.

 Low-interest-rate risk doesn’t mean “low risk”: Investors can’t assume that these funds are free from risk since credit risk remains a vital part of their performance.
 An adverse event in the global economy could cause high-yield bonds prices to fall at the same time as Treasury prices gain amid a “flight to quality.”
 In this scenario, both portions of the fund would have a downside, since the funds are hedged only against rising bond yields.

 High yield bonds have limited interest-rate risk to start with: While high yield bonds have interest-rate risk, they are less interest-rate sensitive than most segments of the bond market.
 As a result, investors are hedging a risk that is already lower than that of the typical investment-grade bond fund.

 Results will differ from the broader high yield market over time: Investors who are looking for a pure high-yield play won’t find it here.
 The funds may deliver returns that are fairly close to the high yield bond market on a day-to-day basis, but over time these small differences will add up — leading to returns that are far from what investors may expect.